varya/varya.github.com/src/documents/posts/week-44-2016/index_en.html.md

 ---

-Before
+First thing first, I'm staring weekly posts about findings that are somehow related to work.
+This is a mature but not yet implemented idea.
+Although, a friend of mine [Vladimir Starkov sometimes practises the same](https://iamstarkov.com/).

+In this issue there are tips on organizing Google Calendar, nice project management addition for GitHub, Styleguide solutions for React projects and a couple of good reads.

 <excerpt/>

-First thing first, I'm staring weekly posts about findings somehow related to work.
-This is a mature but not yet implemented idea.
-Although, a friend of mine [Vladimir Starkov sometimes practises the approach](https://iamstarkov.com/).

 ## Week numbers in Google calendar

 In Finland, the week numbers are widely used.
-People easily make agreements on "in the beginning on week 44" or "on week 12 next year".
+People easily make agreements on let's say "the beginning on week 45".
 For this purpose and also for the actual weekly reports, I have subscribed for a special Google calendar which provides a small week number at the top right corner or every monday.

 ![](/posts/week-44-2016/CalendarWeekNumbers3.png)